-The terms and conditions for the American Express Black Card don’t state a minimum or starting credit limit, so there’s no way to know exactly what credit limit cardholders will get.
-Like most credit cards, the Amex Black Card’s credit limit will be based on the applicant’s overall creditworthiness, annual income, and account history.
+There is no way you can tell how much the American Express Black Card credit limit is; the terms and conditions for this card, officially named as the Centurion® Card from American Express, don’t state a minimum or starting credit limit.
+Like most credit cards, the Amex Black Card’s credit limit will be based on the applicant’s overall creditworthiness, annual income, potential debts and account history.
 But if the initiation fee ($10,000) and annual fee ($5000) are any indication, it’s unlikely a cardholder will be limited in spending power with the Amex Black Card.… read full answer

-The most popular luxury credit card on the market is The Platinum Card® from American Express.
-It offers free membership to 7 major airport lounge networks, a $200 annual airline fee credit, and a $100 annual statement credit for Saks Fifth Avenue purchases.
-Plus, there’s a 75,000 points initial bonus for spending $5,000 in the first 6 months and 5 points per $1 spent on flights and hotels.
+The most popular luxury card on the market is The Platinum Card® from American Express.
+It offers free membership to 7 major airport lounge networks, a $200 annual credit for fees on a pre-selected airline, and a $100 annual statement credit for Saks Fifth Avenue purchases, when enrolled.
+Plus, there’s a 75,000 points initial bonus for spending $5,000 in the first 6 months and 5 points per $1 spent on flights (up to $500,000 spent per year) booked directly with airlines or with American Express Travel, and prepaid hotels booked through Amex.
 The annual fee is $550.

 When you’re comparing luxury credit cards, the devil is in the details.
 There are plenty of cards with luxury prices but pedestrian perks.
 So, you need to make sure the rewards and benefits that you get far outweigh the cost.